DreamOfTheRedChamber/leetcode/README.md

 ### communication patterns <a id="communication-pattern"></a>
 * Before writing the code
   1. declare interface in a strategic way (talk about different ways of defining it and trade-offs)
-  2. ask clarifying questions (refer to the "questions to ask" section)
+  2. clear assumptions about the problem, one type of assumption is about input validity; the other type is about input specifications (refer to "input-specifications" section)
+  3. abstract the question
-  3. come up with a brute force solution, calc time/space complexity
+  4. come up with a brute force solution, calc time/space complexity
     * brain storm problem types (min/max, shortest distance, output solutions, search, topo sort), algorithms (recursion, backtracking, sorting, breath/depth-first search, two pointers) / data types (stack, heap, undirected/directed graph, trie) which might help in this problem
     * if stuck in this step, write a small and general example, think about how I will do it manually
     * if still having problems, ask interviewer for help tips
-  4. (optional) optimize - strike a balance between time and space complexity
+  5. (optional) optimize - strike a balance between time and space complexity
     * optimize from the perspective of space complexity
       * lots of repetitive computation: recursion -> dynamic programming --(optional)--> 2D memorization array to 1D --(optional)--> bit manipulation
       * top K: priorityQueue --> bucket sorting/partition algorithm